ImpowerGames/impower/client/resources/docs/privacy.md

 1. By which you may be personally identified, such as your name, postal address, email address, telephone number, payment service provider account information, and any other identifier by which you may be contacted online or offline ("**Personal Information**").

 2. Information that you provide by filling in forms in the Service.
-This includes information provided at the time of registering to use the Service, posting material, comments or content, and if you request further services from impower.games.
+This includes information provided at the time of registering to use the Service, posting material, comments or content, and if you request further services from Impower Games.
 We may also ask you for information when you enter a contest or promotion sponsored by us, and when you report a problem with the Service.

 3. Records and copies of your correspondence (including email addresses and/or phone numbers), if you contact us.